janeusz2000/setupWsl/README.md

 # wsl setup

-Will  build and install neovim + install all necesary tools + fish
+Will  build and install neovim, bazel and all necesary tools + fish